jckarter/clay/README.txt

     make

 The default installation directory for Clay will is /usr/local.
-To change the installtion path, pass -DCMAKE_INSTALL_PREFIX=/my/path to cmake.
+To change the installation path, pass -DCMAKE_INSTALL_PREFIX=/my/path to cmake.

 To install Clay run